MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/autopilot-mbr.md

     Get-WindowsAutopilotInfo.ps1 -OutputFile AutopilotHWID.csv
     ```

-If you are prompted to install the NuGet package, choose **Yes**.
+>If you are prompted to install the NuGet package, choose **Yes**.

-The script creates a csv file that contains the device information, including the complete 4K HH.
-The service facility would then use this 4K HH to reregister device as described in the next step.
+The script creates a .csv file that contains the device information, including the complete 4K HH.
+Save this file so that you can access it later.
+The service facility will use this 4K HH to reregister device as described below.

-NOTE:  If the repair facility does not have the ability to run the OA3 tool or PowerShell script to capture the new 4K HH, then the CSP (or OEM) partners must do this for them.
+**NOTE**: If the repair facility does not have the ability to run the OA3 tool or PowerShell script to capture the new 4K HH, then the CSP (or OEM) partners must do this for them.
 Without some entity capturing the new 4K HH, there is no way to reregister this device as an Autopilot device.

+### Reset the device

 Since the device was required to be in Full OS or Audit Mode to capture the 4K HH, the repair facility must reset the image back to a pre-OOBE state before returning it to the customer.
 One way this can be accomplished is by using the built-in reset feature in Windows, as follows: